TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 7/John 7.51.md

 ---

-Doth our law judge a man, except it first hear from himself and know what he doeth?
+"Does our law judge a man, unless it first hears from him personally and knows what he does?"